Post date: Aug 18, 2014 10:52:56 PM

 Failing every now and then gets my full recommendation.

-*On a side note, I was discussing failure with my AVID class this morning in a completely unrelated lesson.
+*On a side note, I was discussing failure with my elective class this morning in a completely unrelated lesson.
 I told them that if they never fail it means they aren't pushing themselves hard enough.
 Well, good news self, you found your limit on this one!
 I pushed too far, I dialed it back and found the sweet spot.
 Good deal.